July 12, 2012

 A jury found Pharmacia, Inc. guilty of 4,578 Medicare fraud violations, and the company was ordered to pay $13.5 million in damages.
 The company appealed the decision on the basis that the jury had incorrectly calculated the fraud counts, but the Supreme Court unanimously upheld the decision.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz say that just having a doctor’s prescription for a medication doesn’t make it is safe to take.
+The Green Bay injury lawyers with Sigman, Janssen, Sewall, Pitz & Burkham say that just having a doctor’s prescription for a medication doesn’t make it is safe to take.
 That is why the firm suggests educating yourself on the side effects of a medication before beginning your regimen and discussing any concerns you have with your doctor.